 Behavior Snug Airy

-With low forces applied, as when touching and manipulating fabrics, instruments with mechanical sensors can quantify each of the touch descriptors.
+With low forces applied, as when touching and manipulating fabrics, our RealFeel lab instruments use mechanical sensors to quantify each of the touch descriptors.

 Temperature measurement is accomplished by inserting a precision-sized sheet sample between a heated surface and a cool water bath.
 Instruments measure the amount of power required to increase the water temperature a specified amount.
 Low power requirements means the sheet is conducting heat and will feel cooler to the touch.
 High power requirements mean the sheet is impeding the flow of heat and it will feel warmer.